 “Come on back.
 I’ve seen enough,” my wife said.

 We returned to the paved pathway and I heard the sound of bells clanging.
-I told my wife to wait here for me.
-We quickly walked about a quarter mile down the pavement where I saw young children striking large bells with sticks that had been arranged along the paved pathway.
+We quickly walked about a quarter mile down the pavement where I saw young children striking with sticks large bells that had been arranged along the paved pathway.
 The children were laughing and screaming with their parents running after them.
 Tourist were taking photos of themselves with the bells.
 The bells were shiny and new.

 We found our niece and her husband near the twin stupas.
 They were surprised when we told them we were ready to leave.